The War Doctor

 while he was willing to frighten them to ensure they understood the seriousness of the war, The Doctor was highly protective of young children.
 He encouraged Gahnna by telling him that his fear pushed him to achieve, (The Stranger) and hesitated to use the Moment when it pointed out that he would slaughter children upon activating the weapon.
 (The Day of the Doctor)

-He was afraid of the powers and capabilities of the Daleks, and the possibility that the Time War would continue after the defeat of the Daleks, with the Time Lords becoming warlike enough to find a different enemy to fight in The Daleks place.
+He was afraid of the powers and capabilities of the Daleks, and the possibility that the Time War would continue after the defeat of the Daleks, with the Time Lords becoming warlike enough to find a different enemy to fight in the Daleks place.
 (The Enigma Dimension) He also believed them to be even more arrogant than the Time Lords.
 (Engines of War)

 While the General considered him a “mad fool”, Clara Oswald, when distinguishing him from The Doctor’s other incarnations, described the War Doctor as “the warrior”.
 (The Day of the Doctor) Co-ordinator Jarad considered The Doctor a”wily old fox” who could out-think everyone.
 (Legion of the Lost) Rojan, after seeing the War Doctor’s elderly face, felt that he “wasn’t a man who found much joy in life.”
 (The Stranger)